pycom/pycom-documentation/content/datasheets/expansionboards/pytrack2.md

 ## Pinout

 The PyPort connector is for a 6 lead mini ribbon cable.
+Part: Amphenol 20021511-00006T4LF.
+The external IO header power pins are labelled as follows
+* 3V3AUX - The power provided by the development module
+* 3V3AUX_LP - the power provided by the development module for the SD card (This can be switched off)
+* 3V3 - The power provided by the Pysense 2, for the USB-Serial converter.
+This is also used to power the GPS in standby mode.

-Part: Amphenol 20021511-00006T4LF The pinout of the Pytrack is available as a [PDF File]( /gitbook/assets/pytrack2-pinout.pdf)
+The pinout of the Pytrack is available as a [PDF File]( /gitbook/assets/pytrack2-pinout.pdf)